wagtail/rfcs/text/078-adopt-stimulus-js.md

 This is an example where we can prepare two controllers (one that just does the dirty form checking and one that auto-focuses on some element when needed).
 For the auto-focus it will trigger when another controller dispatches its event (tabs init), note that these events are simply browser DOM events and can be listened to in JS or via the `data-action` syntax in HTML.

-While this again is a bit more verbose, the ability to search through the code and find anything that relates to any specific controller via its controller identifier (e.g. `w-form-check`) will be incredibly helpful for refactoring and understanding issues.
+The ability to search through the code and find anything that relates to any specific controller via its controller identifier (e.g. `w-form-check`) will be incredibly helpful for refactoring and understanding issues.

 Finally, it would be good to point out that the `callback: window.updateFooterSaveWarning` would not be needed, instead this too would be a dispatched event that the controller on `<li class="footer__container footer__container--hidden" data-unsaved-warning>` would listen to.
 These changes though can happen progressively.